Sections B & C will meet weekly Monday through Thursday from 9:00 to 10:00 a.m. in Room 305.

 Third, you are developing a skill that you will utilize throughout your career.
 As a practicing lawyer, you will draw upon your ability to encapsulate the essence of a judicial decision -- precisely and critically -- and then to marshal it in aid of your analysis, argument, or advice.

 A brief, in the sense we are using it here, is a stylized written analytical summary and appraisal of the important elements of a judicial opinion.
-(Almost all the opinions we shall read were rendered by an appellate court.)
+(Almost all the opinions we shall read were rendered by appellate courts.)
 You probably encountered one model of a case brief during orientation.
 It embodies the critical elements of the standard case brief.
 However, you will find that different professors will emphasize different aspects, and not just because of personal preference.
 In Torts, we will be exploring the crucial interplay of process, substantive law, principle, and policy.
 I therefore place more emphasis on your understanding the procedure in the case than your other teachers may.
 Procedure comes first.

 Your brief should generally follow this outline: